 Professor Gleeson has made significant scholarly contributions in urban and social policy, environmental theory and policy, and is a regular commentator in newspapers, television and radio.
 He has qualifications in geography and urban planning, including a masters degree from the University of Southern California and a PhD from the University of Melbourne.
 Professor Gleeson is a Fellow of the Australian Academy of Social Sciences.

 He is the author or editor of fourteen books, three of which have won national and international prizes, and numerous journal articles.
 His research interests include urban planning and governance, urban social policy, disability studies, and environmental theory and policy.
-His work has focused on socio-spatial analysis of suburbs, their vulnerability to oil shocks and the need for better public transport options, and most recently looking at the urban levers that could be deployed by the State to address the under-provision of crisis housing for Melbourne's homeless.
+His work has focused on socio-spatial analysis of suburbs, their vulnerability to oil shocks and the need for better public transport options, and most recently investigated the case for last resort housing provision to address the homelessness crisis the case for last resort housing provision to address the homelessness crisis.

-Gleeson was the inaugural recipient of the John Iremonger Award for Writing on Public Issues (Allen & Unwin Publishers) leading to the publication of his seminal book Australian Heartlands: Making Space for Hope in the Suburbs.
-Brendan's latest book is The Urban Condition (Routledge, 2014), and he was a co-editor and key contributor to the Griffith Review 52 Imagining the Future (Griffith Review, Text Publishing, 2016).
+Brendan was the inaugural recipient of the John Iremonger Award for Writing on Public Issues (Allen & Unwin Publishers) leading to the publication of his seminal book Australian Heartlands: Making Space for Hope in the Suburbs.
+Brendan's latest book is The Urban Condition (Routledge, 2014), and he was a co-editor and key contributor